 In truth, Soup always reminded me of a 50 year-old 17-year-old stoner.
 He was one of those guys who never developed past a certain point.
 There are a lot of guys like that on the street scene.
 I should know, I’m one of them.

 Soup was a cocky little Italian guy from the Bronx.
-And he kept his exaggerated Bronx accent to the end, with the “dese” and “doze” and “Toidy toid street.”
-He had long hippy hair parted in the middle and he had a clean clothes fetish — no matter how fucked up or degenerate his personal situation might be, he always insisted on neat and clean and new-looking clothes.
+And he kept his exaggerated Bronx accent to the end, with the “dese” and “doze” and “Toidy Toid Street.”
+He had long hippy hair parted in the middle, and a boy-ish face, and he had a clean clothes fetish — no matter how fucked up or degenerate his personal situation might be, he always insisted on neat and clean and new-looking clothes.
 Soup walked and talked with an exaggerated swagger.
 He was like a walking cartoon character.
 And he rubbed 90% of the people in the Park the wrong way.
 He could be incredibly insulting (“You pinhead!” was one of his most common phrases) (“I could givva’ fuck,” was his second) .
 He surely set the record for being run out of the Park the most times by the most different people.
 Usually once a week someone would get in Soup’s face and beat his ass or run him off.
 Yet no matter how many times I saw Soup get beaten or defeated, he was never defeated by life.
 He always dusted himself off and came back for more.

 I was never bothered by Soup’s cocky, arrogant, know-it-all act.
 Precisely because I could tell it was an act.
 It was his defense more than an offense.
 A little guy surviving on the mean streets of “da’ Bronx.”
 “You gotta’ let people know right up front you’re gonna’ hold your ground,” Soup used to say.
 I felt a certain sympathy towards Soup’s “Cowardly Lion” act and even found it strangely amusing.
 Plus, for whatever reason, I was one of the few people on the scene Soup actually kind of respected.
 “Yo, Ace, you’re one of the few people out here that I can actually sort of stomach.”
 That was Soup’s idea of high praise.